 Pre-First Year (Mid-Summer)

 Required Credits

-1000c, Architectural Fundamentals 0
+1000c, Architectural Foundations 0

 First Year (Fall)

 Required Credits

 1011a, Architectural Design 9

-1018a, Formal Analysis 3
+Visualization elective 3

 2011a, Structures I 3

 3011a, Modern Architecture 3

 18

-10

 First Year (Spring)

 Required Credits

 1012b, Architectural Design 9

 2012b, Structures II 3

 2016b, Building Project I 3

 3012b, Architectural Theory 3

 18

 First Year (Early Summer)

 Required Credits

-2017c, Building Project II† 3
+2017c, Building Project II + 3

-1019c, Visualization and Computation† 3
+1019c, Visualization and Computation 3

 6

+0

 Second Year (Fall)

 Required Credits

 1021a, Architectural Design 9

 2021a, Environmental Design 3

-4022a, Introduction to Urban Design 3
+4011a, Introduction to Urban Design 3

-Elective‡ 3
+Elective 3

 18

 Second Year (Spring)

-Second Tear (Spring)

 Required Credits

 1022b, Architectural Design 9

 2022b, Systems Integration 3

+Elective 3

 Elective‡ 3

-Elective‡ 3

 18

 Third Year (Fall)

 Required Credits

-Advanced Studio Design 9
+Advanced Design Studio 9

 2031a, Arch.
 Practice and Management 3

-Elective‡ 3

-Elective [‡] 3
+Elective 3

+Elective# 3

 18

 Third Year (Spring)

 Required Credits

-Advanced Studio Design 9
+Advanced Design Studio 9

+Elective 3

+Elective 3

 Elective‡ 3

-Elective [‡] 3

-Elective [‡] 3

 18

-This course is required for those students so designated by the Admissions Committee.
+\This course is required for those students so designated by the Admissions Committee.
 Typically, this course will be required for students who do not have significant pre-architectural training.
 This five-week course begins in mid-July and concludes in mid-August.

 This course concludes in late June.

-One elective must be a qualified Visualization elective, two electives must be in History and Theory study area and must require at least a fifteen-page research paper, and one elective must be in Urbanism and Landscape study area.
+One elective must be a qualified Visualization elective (in addition to the required Visualization elective taken during the first year of study), two electives must be in History and Theory study area and must require at least a fifteen-page research paper, and one elective must be in Urbanism and Landscape study area.
 These required electives may be taken in any term(s).
 Courses taken outside of the School may fulfill these requirements provided they are listed in the appropriate study areas or they have been approved by the area coordinators.
 Students not on academic warning or probation may substitute independent elective course work.
 (See the School's Academic Rules and Regulations for procedures and restrictions.)